skemper/www.jhu-oose.com/toolbox/index.md

 **What Is It?** HTML is the language in which to define the *contents* of the user interface.
 CSS is the language in which to define the *looks* of the user interface.

-**Our Choice.** HTML and CSS are the native languages for user interfaces in the browser.
+**Why Did We Choose It?** HTML and CSS are the native languages for user interfaces in the browser.

 **Where Do I Get It?** It comes with [the browser](#browser-googlechrome).